buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 **Intimidate (STR)**: Intimidate is based on the physical approach to convince the interested party.
 1 Action.

-**Local Traditions (CHA)**: With this skill, you have knowledge of the inhabitants (most known), customs, legends, laws, personalities, traditions.
+**Local Traditions (CHA)**: With this skill, you have knowledge of the area' \*\*s inhabitants (the most prominent ones), customs, legends, laws, personalities, traditions.
 It is necessary to specify a geographical region where the knowledge is applicable.
 1 Action.

 **Nature (WIS)**: With this skill, you have knowledge of Animals, Fey, seasons and cycles, weather, plants.
 1 Action.

-**Occult Knowledge (INT)**: With this skill, you are an expert in the occult, foul creatures.
+**Occult Knowledge (INT)**: With this skill, you are an expert on the occult and foul creatures.
 1 Action.

-**Perform (CHA)**: With this skill, you are an expert in an artistic expression, from singing to acting, from dancing to playing musical instruments.
+**Perform (CHA)**: With this skill, you are an expert in an artistic expression, from singing and acting to dancing and playing musical instruments.
 It is necessary to specify the form of entertainment.
 Variable cost.

-**Ride (WIS)**: With this skill it is possible to ride professionally and give commands to your mount.
-See Chapter Riding (page ) 1 Action.
+**Ride (WIS)**: With this skill, it is possible to ride professionally and give commands to your mount.
+See Chapter Riding (page ).
+1 Action.

 **Sense Motive (WIS)**: With this skill, you can understand if someone is lying or you can intuit their true intentions.
 1 Action.